Characters of the Yakuza series: Masayoshi Tanimura

 A 29-year-old policeman of the Japanese National Police, Masayoshi Tanimura (谷村 正義, Tanimura Masayoshi) is one of the last playable characters introduced in Yakuza 4, known as "The Parasite of Kamurocho" for his corruption and love of gambling.
 At heart, however, he is actually just and caring, using the money he wins to finance the raising of orphaned Asian children.
 He is also fluent in several Asian languages, able to speak Chinese, Korean and Tagalog alongside his native Japanese, and it is revealed in a sub-story that his mother was half-Thai.
 In secrecy, he is also tracking Saejima's murder case 25 years ago, a case that his father, also an inspector, died following.
-He goes to meet Mishima, an Ueno Seiwa-kai member to give him protection, but Mishima is shot and killed by Junji Sugiuchi.
-After being cornered by Sudo, Sugiuchi flees to the water and attempts to escape by speedboat, but is pursued by Tanimura.
+He goes to meet Mishima, a Ueno Seiwa-kai member to give him protection, but Mishima is shot and killed by Junji Sugiuchi.
+After being cornered by Sudo, Sugiuchi flees to the water and attempts to escape by speedboat but is pursued by Tanimura.
 Tanimura attempts to handcuff him but Sugiuchi escapes and the two fight.
 A defeated Sugiuchi reveals he knows what happened the day of the murder and that it was he who killed his father, though he was not a police officer, but really a yakuza.
 He is quickly shot by a mystery man on a speedboat (who turns out to be Hisai).
 Later, Tanimura defeats Munakata and his SWAT-uniformed squad (total 10 of them) on top of the Millennium Tower.
 After the events of the game he works with Date, who rejoins the force.